8227L Android 13 Update

 4 Cores

-The AC8227L has the same four cores as the other 8227L chips, ancient (2014) designed cores unsuitable for running current generation apps well.
-The processing power of AC8227L is meager and doesn’t have the speed required for today’s software.
-This includes Android 13, Google Maps, and any apps you use today.
+The AC8227L has the same four cores as the other 8227L chips- ancient (2014) cores unsuitable for running current-generation apps well.
+The AC8227L’s processing power is meager and doesn’t have the speed required for today’s software, including Android 13, Google Maps, and any apps you use today.

-The AC8227L will only have a maximum of 2 GB RAM; some even have only 1 GB.
+The AC8227L has a maximum of 2 GB RAM; some have only 1 GB.
 Neither is enough to run Android 13 well.

 Upgrade the RAM

-The ideal solution would be to upgrade the RAM from 1 GB to 2 GB or even 2 GB to 4 GB RAM in the 8227L.
+The ideal solution would be to upgrade the 8227L RAM from 1 GB to 2 GB or even 2 GB to 4 GB.

-First, the maximum RAM an 8227L can access is 2 GB – remember, it’s of 2014 design and hasn’t improved.
-Secondly, the RAM modules are not like strips or DIMM modules; they are soldered into the board.
-No RAM can be upgraded.
+First, the maximum RAM an 8227L can access is 2 GB – remember, it’s from 2014 and hasn’t improved.
+Second, the RAM modules are not like strips or DIMM modules; they are soldered into the board.
+No, RAM cannot be upgraded.

 1 GB RAM